The following courses are required of all freshman students and must be completed during their freshman year:

 - RHET 1020 - Research Writing (3 credits), taken in the semester immediately after passing RHET 1010.

 The following courses may be taken as part of the Writing Minor or as electives or Core requirements.
-Students who wish to take these courses must have at least completed RHET 1020 or its equivalent (3 cr.) as prerequisite.
+Students who wish to take these courses must have at least completed RHET 1020 or its equivalent (3 cr.) as a prerequisite.

 RHET 225/3220 Public Speaking